 Two weeks later one side is half full, and the worms are thriving!
 So far so good!
 The Good Cheer Garden in-ground worm bin is working really well, and this one appears to be following in its footsteps.
 Stay tuned!

-October 2011 follow-up: This worm bin rocks!
+October 2013 follow-up: This worm bin rocks!
 We’ve been getting excellent vermicastings!
 The only thing we need to watch out for is feeding them less in the winter.
 Get to know your worms, and adjust for their seasonal variation in appetite.
 We won a blue ribbon at the Island County Fair for our vermicastings, and the garden sure loves them, too.
 Check out the concrete worms bins recently installed at the Good Cheer Garden.